openvinotoolkit/anomalib/docs/source/guides/benchmarking.rst

 Benchmarking
 =============

 To add to the suit of experiment tracking and optimization, anomalib also includes a benchmarking script for gathering results across different combinations of models, their parameters, and dataset categories.
 The model performance and throughputs are logged into a csv file that can also serve as a means to track model drift.
-Optionally, these same results can be logged to Weights and Biases and TensorBoard.
+Optionally, these same results can be logged to Comet, Weights and Biases and TensorBoard.
 A sample configuration file is shown below.

 .. code-block:: yaml